 FAVR (Fixed and Variable Rate Allowance)

-Under this approach to reimbursing employees, employer is required to pay a combination of mileage reimbursement payments and a monthly allowance:
+Under the FAVR approach to reimbursing employees, an employer is required to pay a combination of mileage reimbursement payments and a monthly allowance:

 Again, if the amount exceeds the standard rate, it will be taxed.

 This method comes down to adding up the money that was actually spent on the operation of the employee’s vehicle.
 This figure is then multiplied by the percentage of the vehicle’s use for work purposes.

 For example, if half of the miles your mobile workers drive are for business, total vehicle expenses are multiplied by 50%.